nikitavoloboev/data/docs/cloud-computing/aws/aws.md

 Haven't used AWS much but did use [GCP](../gcp/gcp.md) which is similar.
 One thing I learned is that settting up billing alerts is a must have so as to not overpay for compute.
 Also ideally you use services you truly need from these cloud providers, because the pricing does get a bit crazy at times.

 [SST](https://github.com/serverless-stack/sst) seems like useful framework.
+[Pulumi AWS](https://github.com/pulumi/pulumi-awsx) is nice too.

 ## Interesting